Warning Signs of a B12 Deficiency

 When people have MTHFR gene mutations, in particular a homozygous trait, they require more B12, folate, and B6 for their detoxification pathways and body to function optimally.
 You can find genetic testing with various companies such as 23andme.com

-It’s estimated that those with one mutation (heterozygous) decrease their ability to methylate by 30% and those with two mutations (homozygous) decrease their ability to methylate by 70%, making it virtually impossible get adequate B12 from diet alone (19).
+It’s estimated that those with one mutation (heterozygous) decrease their ability to methylate by 30% and those with two mutations (homozygous) decrease their ability to methylate by 70%, making it virtually impossible to get adequate B12 from diet alone (19).

 4. Homocysteine test

 Homocysteine is a metabolic byproduct of protein metabolism and in particular the metabolism of methionine.
-Methionine is found in meats, seafood, dairy products, eggs, sesame seeds and Brazil nuts.
+Methionine is found in meats, seafood, dairy products, eggs, sesame seeds, and Brazil nuts.

 Homocysteine is metabolized through two pathways: remethylation and transsulfuration.
 Remethylation requires folate and B12 coenzymes while transsulfuration requires pyridoxal-5-phosphate, the B6 coenzyme.

 Typically, about 50% of homocysteine is remethylated and the remaining homocysteine is transsulfurated to cysteine.
 The cysteine that is formed is then used to produce glutathione.
-Glutathione is a powerful anti-oxidant that protects cellular components against oxidative stress.
+Glutathione is a powerful antioxidant that protects cellular components against oxidative stress.

 Vitamin B2 and magnesium are involved in homocysteine metabolism.
-Without proper levels of methylated B6, B12, folate, B2 and magnesium, dangerous levels of homocysteine may build up in the body.
+Without proper levels of methylated B6, B12, folate, B2, and magnesium, dangerous levels of homocysteine may build up in the body.

 Elevated homocysteine causes excessive clotting which diminishes blood flow to major regions of the body.
 The lack of blood supply to the heart may cause heart attacks and the lack of blood supply to the brain accelerates the development of dementia and may lead to strokes (34).